 Alternatively, you can use a pre-defined passkey sequence that you can enter while you are anywhere in the ES ui.
 The default passkey is [up,up, down, down, left, right, left, right, b, a] which some of you might recognize as the Konami cheat code from olden-times.
 This sequence can be changed in

 <string name="UIMode_passkey" value="uuddlrlrba" />

-When succesfully entered, this will exit (and restart) ES.
+When succesfully entered, this will reset the UI mode to FULL.

 So in all, three new tags have been introduced: favorites, kid game, and hidden (all boolean).

 <game> ... <favorite>false</favorite> <kidgame>true</kidgame> <hidden>false</hidden> ...` `</game>